jskopek/htmx-ext-skeleton/README.md

 ### Custom Skeleton (Optional)

-If you need multiple different skeletons, specify a custom template ID:
+If you need multiple different skeletons, specify a custom template using any CSS selector:

 ```html
 <script type="text/template" id="custom-skeleton">